willp240/antinullh/HOWTO.md

 Now you’re fit has run, the real fun starts!
 For each individual chain, you’ll have a number of files and subdirectories.
 In `1dlhproj` and `2dlhproj`, you have projections of the LLH for each parameter, and each combination of two parameters.
 In each case all other parameters are marginalised over.
 The burn-in steps, as set in the fit config, are automatically not included.

 `config_log.txt` and `config_log_hmc.txt` save the configs used (these are almost certainly the same as each other).
 These are also saved in the `cfg` directory if running the python submission script in `util` (see below). `auto_correlations.txt` calculates how correlated the LLH is to the LLH at a step a different number of steps previous.
-This should hopefully be close to 0 after a few hundred. `fit_results.txt` contains each parameter value for the maximum LLH step. `scaled_dists` contains the PDFs for each event type, scaled by the event type parameter value at the maximum LLH step in this chain.
+This should hopefully be close to 0 after a few hundred. `fit_results.txt` contains each parameter value for the maximum LLH step. `postfit_dists` contains the PDFs for each event type, scaled by the event type parameter value at the maximum LLH step in this chain.
 Also saved is the sum of these, with each systematic’s value at the maximum LLH step applied.

 There will also be a root file (`fit_name_i.root`) which contains a tree.
 Each entry in the tree represents a step in the Markov Chain, and the leaves are the values of each parameter, as well as the LLH, step time, and acceptance rate.
 This is more for MCMC chain diagnostics and debugging than obtaining physics results but is useful for checking the fit has worked as expected.